12 Best Wood for Shelves: Pros and Cons of Each

 • Easy workability: While considered a hardwood, it is lighter than most which makes it manageable and workable for DIY and other customizations.
 Its workability highly depends on the grain and can also easily be painted.

-• Stunning aesthetics: The wood’s aesthetics is beautiful, with straight types of wood grain patterns that range from brown inner rings and yellow outer ones.
+• Stunning aesthetics: The wood’s aesthetics is beautiful, with straight types of grain patterns that range from brown inner rings and yellow outer ones.
 The combination of different hues adds charm to the lumber, as well as a variety of finishes that contribute to its antique look.

 • Swelling and shrink resistant: Another factor that adds to its durability is the fact that you won’t have to worry about the lumber either shrinking or swelling.